-Students pursuing a minor in mathematics must complete a minimum of 18 hours of mathematics courses to include at least six hours taken at The University of Southern Mississippi.
-Only those courses that count toward the major in mathematics can count in the minor in mathematics, with the exception of MAT 430 and 431, which do count in the minor but not in the major.
+- Mathematics: requires a minimum of 18 hours of mathematics courses to include at least six hours taken at The University of Southern Mississippi.
+Only those courses that count toward the major in mathematics can count in the minor in mathematics, with the exception of MAT 430 and MAT 431, which do count in the minor but not in the major.
+MAT 167 does not count toward the minor.
 Students seeking a minor in mathematics are encouraged to consult a faculty adviser in the Department of Mathematics.